-Quizzes must be started at the given date and time.
-Failing to complete the quiz during the given times will result in a 0 grade being entered for the quiz.
+You may start a quiz at any time in the range given in the above table.
+Quizzes must be completed by the given due date.
+Failing to complete the quiz during the given times will result in a 0 grade being entered for the